rucker/dotfiles-manager/README.md

 For the Mac version, a Homebrew installation is assumed as is using the GNU coreutils.

+## Testing Strategy
+Unit tests:
+- Exercise logic e.g. execution path.

+Integration tests:
+- Deal with file IO.
+Env paths are altered so as not to break 'prod' data (the real text files).

 ## FAQ
 **Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?
 **A**: bashrc/bash_profile are what I commit to GitHub.
 They are for show.
 These files do not contain the contents of bash_private, whereas their dotted counterparts do.